slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

 This curriculum trains the `Digit` concept.

 This example references the MNIST database which is used to train for recognition of handwritten digits.
 This example shows the use of the **data** training specifier (which is not supported during private beta) for that data set.
 When training **with data** the labeled data set must be read in from a file and then prepared and split into training and test partitions.
-That is shown below.
+That is shown in the Inkling code for digit_curriculum.

 In this example: